maingroupchemistry/do_website/content/authors/admin/_index.md

 - Share contacts of data journalists who would like to develop stories from big survey programs like Eurobarometer, Afrobarometer and Lationbarometro, or base their storytelling on data and its visualizations.

+You can share this in with our [start-up post»](http://dataobservatory.eu/post/2020-08-24-start-up/).

 Thanks again for your good wishes and encouragements, and hope to hear from you soon!